Idx raises $33 million for AI diagnostic systems that detect eye disease and other conditions

 Elsewhere, GV invested in medical machine learning startup Owkin, while Google’s AI-focused Gradient Ventures invested in BenchSci, an AI-powered search engine for biomedical researchers.

-With concerns permeating society over the extent to which AI will destroy jobs, among more pressing safety concerns, if AI can show its value in the medical realm it will stand a far greater chance of winning people over in the long run.
+With public concern over the degree to which artificial intelligence will destroy jobs, among more pressing safety concerns, AI that can show its value in the medical realm gives the technology a far greater chance of winning people over in the long run.

-“Some of the biggest companies in the world are trying to implement AI in healthcare, but Idx is leading the way in real-world execution,” added 8VC founding partner Drew Oetting.
-“The company leveraged Iowa’s ophthalmology expertise to develop a clinically-inspired AI — not a black box.
-This innovative, biomarker-based approach has separated Idx from the hype, allowing them to become the first to introduce autonomous AI-based technologies to healthcare.”
+“Some of the biggest companies in the world are trying to implement AI in health care, but Idx is leading the way in real-world execution,” added 8VC founding partner Drew Oetting.
+“The company leveraged Iowa’s ophthalmology expertise to develop a clinically inspired AI — not a black box.
+This innovative, biomarker-based approach has separated Idx from the hype, allowing them to become the first to introduce autonomous AI-based technologies to health care.”

-In addition to diabetic retinopathy, Idx said that it’s developing other AI-centric diagnostic systems to detect glaucoma, stroke risk, Alzheimer’s, macular degeneration, and cardiovascular disease.
+In addition to diabetic retinopathy, Idx said it’s developing other AI-centric diagnostic systems to detect glaucoma, stroke risk, Alzheimer’s, macular degeneration, and cardiovascular disease.